SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/cli-reference.md

 </td>
 <td>

-Kills all long running tasks on the system, such as a file copy, empty trash or file transfer.
+Kills all long-running tasks on the system, such as a file copy, empty trash or file transfer.

-**TODO:** Needs documentation.
 </td>
 </tr>
 </tbody>